bbauska/JS-Basics-Unlock/README.md

 language.
 This evolution has led to cleaner, more readable, and more manageable code when dealing with asynchronous operations such as API calls, file operations, or any tasks that require waiting for execution to complete.
-Let\'s explore some of the key features that have contributed to these improvements.
+Let&#39;s explore some of the key features that have contributed to these improvements.

 ###### 9.6.1 Promises and Async/Await: Making Asynchronous Code Cleaner

-Before the introduction of Promises and async/await, asynchronous code in JavaScript relied heavily on callbacks, leading to a phenomenon known as \"callback hell,\" where code became nested and diffcult to follow.
+Before the introduction of Promises and async/await, asynchronous code in JavaScript relied heavily on callbacks, leading to a phenomenon known as &quot;callback hell,&quot; where code became nested and diffcult to follow.
 ES6 introduced Promises as a solution to this issue, providing a more manageable structure for handling asynchronous operations: